eojjn/lab/source/guide_mailman-3.rst

  [...]
  [isabell@stardust ~]$

-Two dependencies, flufl.i18n and urllib3, need to be installed with specific versions and we need to make sure that setuptools is updated.
-We can do this in one command:
+Two dependencies, flufl.i18n and urllib3, need to be installed with specific versions in order for everything to work.

 ::